-The MetTel network protections start at our perimeter with our firewalls (described in further detail below) in fully redundant configurations.
-These protections deny by default further detail below) in fully redundant configurations.
-These protections deny by defaul any traffic not permitted on the MetTel network.
+The Metre network protections start at our perimeter with our lifewalls (described in further detail below) in fully redundant configurations.
+These protections deny by default any traffic not permitted on the MetTel network. any traine not permitted on the Metrer network.
 Policies, Procedures, and Awareness To protect our infrastructure resources, we developed a comprehensive series of security policies and procedures, Our rigorous awareness and training program ensures our security staff is well equipped to manage today's complicated cyber-threat environment.
 Regular training and exercise is a mission-critical component of our security methodology.
-Physical Defenses
+Physical Defenses i flysical belefises

-Internal Network

-Like all enterprises, insider threat is the single greatest threat to MetTel's internal network.
+Internal Network Like all enterprises, insider threat is the single greatest threat to MetTel's internal network.
 We counter insider threats by performing enhanced background examinations of our staff members and following the Federal background investigation protocol specified in the GSA EIS RFP.
 Servers All unauthorized access attempts are highlighted in the log analysis report and immediately investigated.